sky-chaser-high/adobe-illustrator-scripts/README.md

 ### Notes
 Place the relink files in the same place as the original files.
 When selecting an image, select the image on the artboard rather than the image in the links panel.
-Broken link files are not replaced.
+Missing linked files are not replaced.
 Embedded files are also not possible.

 ### Requirements